Exanis/shardz-master/README.md

 ## Important notice

 This project is a part of a master project called Shardz.
-Shardz is a project that aims to create a multiplayer game engine that is easy to use and extend.
+Shardz is a project that aims to create a multiplayer tool that manage a cluster of Unity servers to allow massive worlds.
 If you are not interested in developping Shardz itself, you probably should have a look at the [main project](https://github.com/Exanis/shardz)